Research Centres Banner

 Contact: CIM Team

 Clinicians and clinician scientists at the RI-MUHC benefit from one of the most modern research facilities in North America, helping them develop and evaluate new treatments for some of the world’s most critical diseases.
 Strategically positioned within the MUHC at the Glen site, the Centre for Innovative Medicine (CIM) began offering services in fall 2015 and launched officially in spring 2016.
 Researchers have access to a full range of services in a state-of-the-art environment dedicated to clinical research, including project management of multicentre trials, quality control monitoring, clinical data management and statistical analysis.
-The CIM offers researchers facilities to carry out their clinical research and access to equipment dedicated solely to research: physiology platforms, a medical imaging platform, surgery facility and more.
+The CIM offers researchers facilities to carry out their clinical research and access to equipment dedicated solely to research: a cardiopulmonary functional testing platform, a medical imaging platform, experimental operating room, simulation laboratory, 3D printing services and more.

 Created in 2013, the Centre for Outcomes Research and Evaluation (CORE) comprises a team of 85 RI-MUHC investigators and more than 350 trainees and professional staff focused on epidemiologic, biostatistical and health services research.
 Their approach to science uses rigorous research designs of exposed and non-exposed (control) groups and biostatistical analyses to infer cause-and-effect relationships between exposure and outcome.
 Their training includes the design, conduct and analysis of randomized controlled trials, observational (non-experimental) studies, and diagnostic test evaluations.
 These studies often involve recruiting large groups of participants or the use of population and health services databases.
 Other CORE members use qualitative research methods to investigate the “why” behind beliefs, attitudes and practices among the general population, health care practitioners and policy makers.